JOHN LENNON – MIND GAMES

 Contact: conceptualbooks@icloud.com

 © Madeline Bocaro 2020.
-No part of these materials may be copied, photocopied, reproduced, translated, re-blogged or reduced to any electronic medium or machine-readable form, in whole or in part, without the prior written consent of Madeline Bocaro.
-Any other reproduction in any form without the permission of Madeline Bocaro is prohibited.
-All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.
+No part of the text written by Madeline Bocaro be copied, photocopied, reproduced, translated, re-blogged or reduced to any electronic medium or machine-readable form, in whole or in part, without written consent.
+Reproduction iwithout permission is prohibited.
+All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without written permission.

 madelinex.com is a non-profit blog created for educational and research purposes.